netdata/learn/docs/cloud/visualize/kubernetes.md

 For more information about monitoring a k8s cluster with Netdata, see our guide: [_Monitor a Kubernetes (k8s) cluster with Netdata_](/guides/monitor/kubernetes-k8s-netdata/).

-Because these Kubernetes visualizations are in an open beta state, we'd appreciate your feedback on their usability and performance, in addition to any bugs you might encounter.